-- When airfare is included, airport departure taxes, where applicable, are also included.
-When airfare is not included, we will help you find a flight.
-All UWSP Study Abroad air travel must be booked through Fox World Travel.
+- All UWSP Study Abroad air travel must be booked through Fox World Travel.
 NO semester long programs include air.
 For Semester Costs please see our website.
 For summer costs please see our website.
+When airfare is included, airport departure taxes, where applicable, are also included.
 For programs that do not include the air, we will provide you with the information to book your airfare with Fox World Travel.
 (This does not apply to NSE students).

 - CISI health insurance for your "official" time abroad; all students participating in UW System study abroad programs are REQUIRED to have the state mandated health/travel insurance coverage.
 UWSP OIE builds this cost into your program price.
 Under no circumstances are you allowed to opt out of this mandatory coverage.

 - In addition, all participants in UWSP study abroad programs may also buy their own health insurance to cover extra medical/hospital costs in the event of sickness or injury while abroad.

 - Area field trips required as part of class requirements while at your major site

 How many credits can I earn?Students may sign up for a maximum of 17 credits during the semester.
 Each semester student must take a minimum of 12-14 credits depending on program requirements.
 For short term programs the credits will vary.
 Students must have 6 credits for summer to receive financial aid.

 In rare cases, noncredit participation is permitted on our short-term programs, if the participant agrees to attend class regularly and pay the announced price.

 An independent study credit option (1-3 credits) is available in some programs.
 Graduate credit may be available.
 Contact the OIE for more information.